guifi-org/exoadmin/data-model.md

 # Subscriber data

 extends identified
+info: user can have different subscriptions even of the same type.
+Manager should check that it makes sense

 - [boolean] is subscription active? (is redundant, but helps to do a quick filter)
 - `user`: link to Identified user